 The York County School Division Honors Program is designed to provide students in grades 8-12 with the opportunity to complete a rigorous academic program.

-Eligible high school Honors Program students may participate in the School of the Arts or the Governor's School for Science and Technology at New Horizons as their home school class schedules permit.
+Eligible high school Honors Program students may participate in the Dual Enrollment or the Governor's School for Science and Technology at New Horizons as their home school class schedules permit.

 After grade 8, only students who transfer into York County from other school divisions are eligible to enter the Honors Program.
 Transfer students must be able to demonstrate that they have taken comparable courses and that they have met grade requirements in order to participate in the program.